 1. Create a custom date field to trigger the autoresponder

-If you haven't done so already, you need to add a date field to your subscriber list.
-The dates recorded for each subscriber in this field will be used to trigger the autoresponder to send.
+If you haven't done so already, add a date field to the subscriber list you're creating an autoresponder for.
+The custom field will be used to record a date for each subscriber, and that date will trigger the autoresponder to send.

 2. Set up a new autoresponder

 Select The exact match of a date as the trigger that will fire off the autoresponder.
-If your subscriber list has more than one date field, click the Use this date drop-down menu to select the correct one.
+If your subscriber list has more than one date field, use the Use this date menu to select the correct one.

 Click Next to continue.